Park Rules & Regulations

 - The use of firearms is prohibited in Talcot County Park.

 - The County Park does not have a lifeguard on duty.
 Therefore, an adult must be present at all times when children are swimming.
-No motorized watercraft is allowed in the swimming area.
-Please leave the beach area clean for others to use and enjoy.

 - The fish cleaning facility is there for your use.
 Please clean up when you are done and place fish remains in a plastic bag and put them in the freezer provided for you in the fish cleaning facility to eliminate problems with rodents and odors caused by warm weather.